GMU 23 Working Group

 - Noatak CUA Date change — Based on proposals from the Working Group, the Alaska Board of Game and the Federal Subsistence Board changed the dates of the Noatak Controlled Use Area (CUA) to August 15–September 30 (from the prior regulation dates of August 25–September 15).
 The new dates took effect in 2010.
 The fall caribou migration in Unit 23 has become more variable and generally later.
 Lengthening the dates of the CUA will accomplish the original objective of separating boat and airplane hunters during the fall hunting season.

 - Mandatory orientation for pilots — Based on a proposal from the Working Group, the Alaska Board of Game enacted a regulation requiring a one-time orientation session for pilots flying in Unit 23 for the purpose of transporting game.
 A pilot may not transport parts of big game with an aircraft without having, in their possession, a certificate of successful completion of a department-approved education course that is offered on-line.
 (Note: This provision does not apply to transportation between state-maintained airports.)
 The orientation materials emphasizes measures that can be taken to avoid or reduce conflicts with local hunters.
-The requirement went into effect in 2010 and 262 pilots have taken the test as of May 2013.
+The requirement went into effect in 2010 and 365 pilots have taken the test as of May 2016.
+In addition, the Unit 23 Working Group has provided information to the Federal Aviation Administration (FAA) to educate pilots at workshops and outreach events, regarding how to avoid disturbing caribou and causing conflicts with local hunting during the fall hunting season in Unit 23.

 - Improve communication — The following communication is taking place, to reduce conflicts and improve communication between local communities and hunters and the guides, transporters and non-local hunters who come to the region each fall: